 Picking up any old bouquet from the florist or your local market may seem straightforward enough (though Martha S. may advise you to maybe consider putting in a bit more effort — it’s for mom, after all), what you may not realize is those supermarket florals — and even the flowers provided by your local florist — could come with a dark side.

 What’s the problem with conventional flowers?
 Turns out, a lot.
 According to The Bouqs, every 1 in 3 stems in the conventional flower market go to waste.
 In fact, it’s estimated that nearly 40% of cut flowers end up in the trash.
 That’s a lot of wasted effort for the growers and the florists, not to mention wasted materials used to grow them, fuel used to transport the blooms and all the materials used to package them.
 Only to have nearly half of all cut flowers end up in a landfill.
 On top of that, most flower farming is outsourced to farms paying below minimum wages to workers in poor conditions.
 Similar to that of fast fashion, the floral market is one that creates a great deal of waste, both organic and chemical, and puts the very people hired to cultivate the flowers at risk.
 You could say it’s a market ripe for the picking (sorry, had to).

 A Botanical Alternative

-Lucky for us (and mom), recently there’s been an uptick in eco-conscious alternatives to the standard bouquets ordered up through 1-800-you-know-what and floral market giants that start with F and end with D. Floral upstarts that have identified the very real need for flowers cultivated and harvested with empathy for the Earth and the people tasked with growing and collecting them.
+Lucky for us, recently there’s been an uptick in eco-conscious alternatives to the standard bouquets ordered up through 1-800-you-know-what and floral market giants that start with F and end with D. Floral upstarts that have identified the very real need for flowers cultivated and harvested with empathy for the Earth and the people tasked with growing and collecting them.
 As consumers demand transparency in food, decor and fashion, it only makes sense that floral providers would be soon to follow.

 #1 — The Bouqs